zaimonus/yapcap/README.md

 # 🎙️ YapCap - The Audio Buffer Recorder

-Ever wished you could save audio *after* something interesting already happened?
+Ever wished you could save funny conversations *after* something interesting already happened?
 This little Python tool has your back 😄

-It continuously records audio into a rolling **3-minute buffer**.
+It continuously records audio (*captures your yapping*) into a rolling **3-minute buffer**.
-When you press **Enter**, the last 3 minutes are instantly saved as a `.wav` file.
+When you press **Enter ⏎**, the last 3 minutes are instantly saved as a `.wav` file.
 Recording then continues like nothing happened.

 Perfect for “wait, I should’ve recorded that” moments ✨